 Melanoma is reviewed on the basis of the location of the original tumor, the scoring, and extent of lymph node involvement.
 Continued certification will require reevaluation (usually every six months).
 The periodic follow-ups may be required for several years because of the recurrence rate for these types of tumors.

-Lesions found to be 0.75mm or less on the Breslow scale may be reviewed more favorably than larger lesions.
+Lesions of less than 0.75 mm on the Breslow scale may be reviewed more favorably than larger lesions.
 Approval is based, among other things, on the likelihood of sudden incapacitation, as in the case of tumor spreading to the nervous system and brain, resulting in a seizure or other incapacitating neurologic event.
 Evidence of metastasis, or spread of the cancer, and if so, how rapidly it is spreading, is also a major consideration.
 Additionally, the presence of any degree of disability related to the treatment is also important.
 All treatment must have been completed before any records are provided to the FAA.

 For cases involving a Breslow depth greater that 0.75 mm or local lymph node spread, In addition to periodic detailed status reports, an MRI of the brain will also be required at intervals determined by the class of medical application requested.
 For first and second-class medical certificates, the MRI will be required every six months.
 Third class certification will be needed every twelve months.

 If there is distant lymph node spread or metastasis to other systems excluding the brain, the FAA will withhold certification for three (3) years.
 If, after that time, medical certification is granted, a current status report and MRI will be required every three months for five years.

 Applicants with a history of brain metastasis will be disqualified for 5 years, after which time a current status report and MRI will be required every three months.